hsnlab/escape/escape/doc/source/index.rst

 Other configuration entries
 ***************************
-Other configuration entries of the layers.
+Other configuration entries of these layers.

 *service*
   `SERVICE-LAYER-ID`